CARE for students

 Why is someone contacting me?

-If someone files a CARE report on your behalf, you may hear from one of a Student Conduct and Community Support Coordinator, a PCC counselor, or another person on our CARE team.
+If someone files a CARE referral on your behalf, you may hear from one of a Student Conduct and Community Support Coordinator, a PCC counselor, or another person on our CARE team.
 The goal of this outreach to provide you with resources and connection to supports.

-If someone has told you that they filed a CARE report, please feel free to reach out to any of our Student Conduct and Community Support Coordinators by email (email@example.com.)
+If someone has told you that they filed a CARE referral, please feel free to reach out to any of our Student Conduct and Community Support Coordinators by email (email@example.com.)
 This will help you to get connected with someone right away.

 If you’re struggling and want support, and you’re not sure if a staff or faculty member has already reached out, please reach out to any of our Student Conduct and Community Support Coordinators or email firstname.lastname@example.org.